 Kindly refer to these related guides: How to install RDS via Quick Start Deployment: Install, Publish, Update and Uninstall Remote Desktop Web Client, and How to fix the issue “The remote session was disconnected because there are no Remote Desktop License Servers available to provide a license”.

-Fix the following servers in this deployment are not part of the deployment Pool,
+Fix the following servers in this deployment are not part of the deployment Pool

 This step involves adding the “RDS Session Host Servers” to the Deployment Pool.
 You will need to launch the RDSWebAccess Server and add the list of server not available in the pool to it.
-In this way, you will RESOLVE the following error “the following servers in this deployment are not part of the deployment Pool, the servers must be added to the Server Pool”.
+In this way, you will RESOLVE the following error “The following servers in this deployment are not part of the deployment Pool, the servers must be added to the Server Pool”.

 When the above error is resolved.
 You can now start off by creating your Remote Desktop Session host and Collection share afterwards.
+You may be interested in this “Event ID 5059: Application pool has been disabled or Changing identity user for IIS Application Pool“

 Add a server to RDS Server Pool